Qfd/cryptionary/README.md

 [Website](https://raiden.network/)
 [Source Code](https://github.com/raiden-network/raiden)

-A lightning-network implementation for the Ethereum network.
+A lightning-network implementation for Ethereum.
 It helps to improve scalability by collating many smaller transactions, the net results of which can be periodically written to the main chain.

 ## Reddcoin